-But sometimes, students don’t read the fine print of the loans they get, and when this happens, students can make some terrible mistakes.
-For example, a report produced by the Consumer Financial Protection Bureau suggests that some 3,800 students had complaints about their student loans, and many of these students were unaware of the repayment schedules they were required to stick to.
+Sometimes students don’t read the fine print of the federal loans they get, and when this happens, students can make some terrible mistakes.
+For example, a report produced by the Consumer Financial Protection Bureau indicates that at least 3,800 students had complaints about their student loans, and many of these students were unaware of the repayment schedules they were required to stick to.
 Now, many of the students included in this report had private loans, not federal options, but even students who have federal loans might have the same sorts of issues.

 Exit counseling is designed to help.
 Students who obtain federal loans for their educations must participate in this program, and by doing so, they may avoid some of the more serious consequences that can come about when their post-graduation plans don’t work out quite right.

 - Helps you to understand your rights as a borrower

 - Lays out your responsibilities for repayment